Don Williams (animator): Life before Disney

 He went back to work at the bank and began drawing 100 pictures a week and sending them off to Schroeder for critique.
 He drew 100 pictures a week for two years before he finally decided that he could no longer pursue his dream in Massachusetts, so he moved to Florida.
 He attempted to get a job at Disney World for three months, with no luck.
 He instead got a job right outside the park at a restaurant.
 After two weeks at the restaurant he was desperate to get any job inside the park.
 He was finally offered a job at the park as a custodian during the graveyard shift, but after a little digging he found out there was a job painting patrons portraits.
 Even while working at Disney, he still sent in his 100 pictures a week to Schroeder.
 After six weeks as a portrait artist the division was shut down, and he was sent to work as a clerk in Tomorrowland.
 After five weeks in Tomorrowland, he found out about a temporary opening in the art department.

 He landed the job thanks to Schroeder and the massive amount of drawings he had sent him over the years.
 It was a 30-day trial period.
-After 30 days of work no one said anything to Don so he just kept showing up for work, and he has been working there ever since.
+After 30 days of work, no one said anything to Williams so he just kept showing up for work, and he has been working there ever since.

 Life at Disney

 Williams started at the Marketing Art department, later called Disney Parks and Resorts Advertising Creative, then Disney's Yellow Shoes Global Creative Group There were originally staffed 16 illustrator, but the number dwindled down to just him, with his co-workers going off to work in more computer-based media.

-Williams stayed behind, saying "I am not an animator, I am an illustrator."
+Williams stayed behind, saying: "I am not an animator, I am an illustrator."
 He can use computers, he just prefers paint.
 He became the sole and last Senior Character Artist for the Walt Disney Marketing.
 He continues to create illustrations for mailers, brochures, guide books, and specialty items.
 He also illustrates almost anything that has to do with advertising of the Disney company in the Orlando area.

 Williams has also created art inside the Disney Parks, providing paintings, signage and china for the Lady and the Tramp themed restaurant, Tony's Town Square Cafe.
 He also helped put together the original Mickey Mouse house that was located in Mickey's Birthday Land.
 Today he gives presentations across America and on Disney Cruise line ships.
 He is a popular speaker and celebrity, often one of the most respected artists at the Epcot International Festival of the Arts.
 He has also painted hundreds of limited-edition lithographs for Disney Cruise Line, Disney Vacation Club and other Walt Disney Company divisions.